 Answer: Technically, yes.
 But there is no guarantee that you’ll be able to charge it fully.

 Question #3.
-What is the best drill brands?
+What are the best drill brands?

-We have been through a lot.
+We have been through a lot on charging a cordless drill battery without a charger.
 We can say that here we have covered up 2-3 classes of an electrical engineering course.

 But, ultimately, none of these solutions are feasible.
 You can use them only if you have no other way left.